 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
-If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-ofnetwork pharmacy:

-☐ If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance.

-- ☐ If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or preferred mail-order pharmacy (including high cost and unique drugs). - ☐ If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting.
+П Prescriptions for a Medical Emergency We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care, are included in our Drug List without restrictions, and are not excluded from Medicare Part D coverage.
+Coverage when traveling or out of the service area When traveling within the U.S. you have access to network pharmacies nationwide.
+Bring your prescriptions and medication with you and be sure to check the pharmacy directory for your travel plans to locate a network pharmacy while traveling.
+If you are leaving the country, you may be able to obtain a greater day supply to take with you before leaving for the country where there are no network pharmacies available.
+If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance.
+If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or preferred mail-order pharmacy (including high cost and unique drugs).
+If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting.

-In these situations, please check first with Customer Service to see if there is a network pharmacy nearby.
+in Chapter 4, Section 2.1 In these situations, please check first with Customer Service to see if there is a network pharmacy nearby.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)
-You may be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.
+You may be required to pay the difference between what you pay for the drug at the outof-network pharmacy and the cost that we would cover at an in-network pharmacy.